calvinhariprasad/E-Commerce-Site/README.md

 1. Download or clone the repository to a local directory.
 2. Open the terminal and change directory to `client`.
-3. Enter the command `npm run start`.
+3. Enter the command `npm install` to ensure no dependencies are missing.
+4. Enter the command `npm start` and follow the instructions in the terminal.

+_`npm` requires a working installation of Node.js_

 ### **Back-end breakdown**